|Minze Product Catalogue||266.63 KB|

 Minze Homeflow with Bluetooth is a uroflowmeter with accessories designed for use by patients with lower urinary tract symptoms (LUTS) at home, when assessed, treated and managed remotely by the clinicians.
 Minze Homeflow fits on any toilet, collects multiple flows and conveniently integrates uroflowmetry with automated bladder diary in one test, thus providing comprehensive insights into patients’ health, including valuable information needed by clinicians for diagnostic and treatment purposes.

-Minze Homeflow offers user friendly and representative novel pathway to diagnosing and monitoring of men, women and children with LUTS and voiding disorders.
-Extensively tested in clinical environments, the Minze Homeflow drives clinical performance and helps to improve patient care.
+Minze Homeflow offers user friendly and representative novel pathway to diagnosing and monitoring of adults and children with LUTS voiding disorders.
+Extensively tested in clinical environments, the Minze Homeflow drives clinical workload and clinical performance, thus helping to improve standards of patient care.

 Minze Homeflow is an effective and safe solution for patient-focussed community care clinics, family doctors’ surgeries, pelvic floor clinics, physiotherapy clinics and hospitals that offer remote patient assessment and monitoring.